keguangzhang/BENG183_Final/final.md

 - Data Complexity: High computational demands for analysis.

+### Conclusion
+Ribosome profiling has transformed our understanding of protein synthesis and translational control.
+By bridging the gap between mRNA and protein, it has revealed intricate details of gene expression regulation.
+As technologies advance, ribosome profiling will continue to shape the future of molecular and cellular biology, with profound implications for research and medicine.

 # Reference
 ## Papers:
 Bao Y, Zhai J, Chen H, Wong CC, Liang C, Ding Y, et al. Targeting m(6)A reader YTHDF1 augments antitumour immunity and boosts anti-PD-1 efficacy in colorectal cancer.
 Gut.
 2023;72(8):1497–509.